grommunio/admin-web/README.md

 * `devMode:boolean` For development, enables redux logger (default: `false`)

-* `defaultDarkMode:boolean` If `true`, the app will be set to dark mode, if not explicitely set by the user/browser
+* `defaultDarkMode:boolean` If `true`, the app will be set to dark mode, if not explicitly set by the user/browser

 * `defaultTheme:string` Name of the default theme to use.
 Available themes: grommunio, green, purple, magenta (default: "grommunio")